christopher-hakkaart/nextflow/docs/workflow.md

 }
 ```

-The following types can be used for parameters:
+The following parameter types are available:

 - {ref}`stdlib-types-boolean`
 - {ref}`stdlib-types-float`